GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: When cast at 6th tier or greater, for each tier beyond minimum, in addition to the benefits mentioned above- you may grant yourself a +1 to defense against the attacks.

-**Critical Failure**: You conjure a darkness that envelops you, inflicring a number of biting attacks equal to half of the spell's tier which gain a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
+**Critical Failure**: You conjure a darkness that envelops you, inflicting a number of biting attacks equal to half of the spell's tier which gain a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

 #### Gnash